-In this article, casting parts were designed according to the simulation results with different direct pouring system versions in steel castings.
+In this study, casting parts were designed according to the simulation results with different direct pouring system versions in steel castings.
 The findings were obtained from the simulation and casting results of the parts.

 - It is found that the simulation results highly represent the actual casting results. - Cold shut defects were detected as well as non-metallic inclusions on the surface of the part poured with the filtered direct pouring system.
 And filling time of the casting part is 38 second. - Poured with kalpur direct pouring system and non-filter bottom direct pouring system, the gross weight of the casting parts has increased from 590 kg to 613 kg.
-In total, gross weight of the casting parts have increased by 23 kg. - It has been revealed that pouring design of the casting part and the selection of the pouring region is very important for the surface quality of the casting part.

-- With the kalpur direct pouring system, a remarkable improvement has occurred on the surface quality of the casting part. - With the non-filter bottom direct pouring system, the need for Stelex Pro Ø150x30 mm filter used in the moulding of the part has been eliminated.
+In total, gross weight of the casting parts have increased by 23 kg. - It has been revealed that pouring design of the casting part and the selection of the pouring region is very important for the surface quality of the casting part. - With the kalpur direct pouring system, a remarkable improvement has occurred on the surface quality of the casting part. - With the non-filter bottom direct pouring system, the need for Stelex Pro Ø150x30 mm filter used in the moulding of the part has been eliminated.
 It has been observed that clean parts can be poured with this system by using bottom pouring ladle too. - While the filling time of the poured part with the kalpur direct pouring system is 32 seconds, the filling time of the poured part with the non-filter bottom direct pouring system is 20 seconds. - It has been observed that the surface qualities of the poured parts are close to each other with the kalpur direct pouring system and the non-filter bottom direct pouring system. - It has been observed that the surface qualities of the poured part are worst with filtered direct pouring system.

-Conclusion
+4. Conclusion

 Although non-filter bottom direct pouring system for steel castings minimizes the escape of non-metallic inclusions from ladle into the casting part during sand mould filling, the use of ceramic foam filter inside the non-filter bottom direct pouring systems are very important for the scrap rate of the foundries.

 With the design of the different version of the direct pouring systems in the ÇİMSATAŞ foundry, the surface quality of the casting part has improved positively by design of the kalpur direct pouring system and non-filter bottom direct pouring system.
 Ceramic foam filters are cost-effective and efficient way to reduce casting defects.
+The improvement in the casting part surfaces which get obtained by using direct pouring system was reduced the rework needed (such as cosmetic welding, grinding, etc.).

-The results of the study show that the kalpur direct pouring system and non-filter bottom direct pouring system and reliable results in the steel casting process.
+The results of the study show that the kalpur direct pouring system and non-filter bottom direct pouring system have best given positive and reliable results in the steel casting process.